Oil Giants Face Backlash for Handing Record Profits to Investors

 “Can’t believe I have to say this, but giving profits to shareholders is not the same as bringing prices down for American families,” President Joe Biden tweeted Friday in response to Exxon’s dividend increase.

+“Those excess profits are going back to their shareholders and their executives instead of going to lower prices at the pump and giving relief to the American people, who deserve it and need it,” he added.

+“I’m going to keep harping on it,” Biden vowed.
+“They talk about me picking on them -- they ain’t seen nothing yet.
+I mean it.
+It outrages me.

-Meanwhile, Democratic US Representative Ro Khanna called energy profits “obscene,” and introduced legislation to prohibit fuel exports, a move he said would lower prices at the pump.
-Senator Chuck Schumer called the earnings “unconscionable.”
+Representative Ro Khanna, a California Democrat, called energy profits “obscene,” and introduced legislation to prohibit fuel exports, a move he said would lower prices at the pump.
+Senate Majority Leader Chuck Schumer called the earnings “unconscionable.”

 Russia’s post-invasion halt to natural gas shipments to much of Europe and sanctions on the country’s oil exports triggered a global scramble for energy supplies, bidding up prices in the process.
 With gasoline prices and household utility bills squeezing consumers and pushing up inflation, politicians are demanding major oil companies reinvest more profits in drilling and refining to ease the strain.